AshecOne/ashecone/README.md

 # Hi there, I'm AshecOne! 👋

 I'm a **Fullstack Engineer** at **Widya Robotics** in Yogyakarta, working on comprehensive software development for robotics solutions with a focus on both frontend and backend integration.
-I'm also the **Co-Founder** of **Insinyur Software Handal**, a startup developing innovative SaaS solutions for the mining industry.
+I'm also the **Co-Founder** of **PT Insinyur Software Handal - Tiang Bendera**, a startup developing innovative SaaS solutions for the mining industry.

 ## 🚀 Current Role & Responsibilities